 - Chocolate chips - vegan dark chocolate or white chocolate

-🥕Baking Tips
+Baking Tips

-I prefer lining my loaf pans with parchment paper.
+I like to line my loaf pans with parchment.
 Simply cut and criss-cross two strips to fit the wide and narrow sides & bottom of your pans.
 It makes it super easy to lift the baked loaves out of the pans & clean up is quicker!
-See FAQ's below for directions on baking muffins with this easy homemade vegan pumpkin bread recipe.

 I opted to hand-mix my batter, using a large spoon and silicone spatula.
 I love my electric mixers, but with a quick bread like this, I found hand-mixing to be quite easy and less mess.